Home / Projects / Benchmark & Build App

 Aims

-The Benchmark and Build project forms a vital part of the current GGA Capacity Building agenda.
-It aims to establish a diagnostic process to gather baseline, then yearly data to measure the functionality, systems, processes, governance and development needs of grower groups in WA.
+The GGA Grower Group Benchmark App aims to establish a diagnostic process to gather baseline, then yearly data to measure the functionality, systems, processes, governance and development needs of grower groups in WA.

 This data will be utilised by groups and the GGA to support groups to be fit, strong and sustainable, by delivering training and development in a systematic, strategic way.